aws/rolesanywhere-credential-helper/README.md

 ```

 The example given here is quite simple (they each only contain a single RDN), so it may not be obvious, but the Subject and Issuer values roughly follow the [RFC 2253](https://www.rfc-editor.org/rfc/rfc2253.html) Distinguished Names syntax.

-Note that the `--cert-selector` flag can also be used to match certificates in PKCS#11 modules.

 ### sign-string